flapfrance/minitel-wish-wizard/README.md

 4. Printer:

     - install the python biblioteque: `pip install python-escpos[all]`
+    - For USB printers:
         - Find out the hex values of your printer: `lsusb`
         - note the `ID xxxx:yyyy`
         - Create  a udev rule for the printer: `sudo nano /etc/udev/rules.d/99-escpos.rules` .
         - Insert `SUBSYSTEM=="usb", ATTRS{idVendor}=="xxxx", ATTRS{idProduct}=="yyyy", MODE="0666", GROUP="dialout"`
         - Then: `sudo service udev restart`
         - Add the Hexvalues to the programm via the preferences page (NOTYETREADY) actual it need to be inserted in to the code around line 108 in the def printCheck()
+   - for serial printers:
+       -not ready, but prepared in the code have a look in def printCheck() line 108
 4. Network:
     - For multi-minitel installation  create a (wifi) network.
 Actually the  Programm uses  192.168.0.1-255 Server is on 192.168.0.99.
 If there are Networkproblems change IP adresse in "wishwizard.py" (around line 1384).